numbas/editor/docs/accessibility/exam.rst

 Using a screenreader
 ~~~~~~~~~~~~~~~~~~~~

-A screenreader such as `NVDA <https://www.nvaccess.org/>`__, JAWS or Orca will read all of the content in a Numbas exam.
+A screenreader such as VoiceOver, `NVDA <https://www.nvaccess.org/>`__, JAWS or Orca will read all of the content in a Numbas exam.
-We’ve tested Numbas with NVDA and Orca.
+We’ve tested Numbas with VoiceOver, NVDA and Orca.

 When you submit an answer, the score and any feedback messages will be read out.

+While entering an answer, if your input is invalid, a warning message will be read out.

 Mathematical notation is made accessible to a screenreader by the `MathJax accessibility extensions <https://docs.mathjax.org/en/v2.7-latest/misc/accessibility-features.html>`__.